 Capital markets: share repurchase and second market maker

-The S IMMO Share performed considerably better than the industry average in 2011, most notably in the fourth quarter.
-The Management took advantage of the gap between market price and net asset value of the share and launched a share repurchase programme last autumn.
-By adding a second market maker S IMMO is also aiming to improve the share’s liquidity and to gain greater access to new groups of investors.
+The S IMMO Share performed considerably better than the industry average in 2011, most notably in the fourth quarter, however Management has expressed disappointment in the performance.
+Holger Schmidtmayr, member of S IMMO’s Management Board, on the present situation, “We have turned the gap between market price and net asset value to our advantage: last autumn we launched a share repurchase programme – currently the best way to invest the Group’s resources.
+By adding a second market maker we are also aiming to improve the share’s liquidity and to gain greater access to new groups of investors.”

 Outlook and proposed dividend